rayklauck/efficient_knn_approximation/README.md

 # An efficient KNN Approximation Algorithm
-[K-Nearest-Neighbor (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) is an algorithm used in data science from classifying data.
+[K-Nearest-Neighbor (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) is an algorithm used in maschine learning from classifying data.
 This Project provides an efficient approximation algorithm for this problem.

 #### What a KNN Algorithm needs to implement